Research & Innovation Division

 Whether you have an intractable transportation-related challenge, or are part of a talented problem-solving team, UTRAC is here to help fuel tomorrow’s innovative transportation solutions today!

-This year’s workshop was held virtually on April 16, 2020.
+The 2021 workshop will be held virtually on April 20, 2021.
 For more information, see the links below or contact UTRAC@utah.gov.

 Our most recent and frequently requested reports are posted under the gray subject headings below.
 Older reports can be accessed from this list: